aksh0001/AWS-CodeDeploy-Demo/README.md

 Demo tutorial using AWS CodeDeploy via GitHub.

+## Prerequisities
+- AWS CLI
+- EC2 Key Pair with the name `adesk` (used in the GitHub CI script)
+- Calling IAM user with necessary permissions

 ## Push the CF stack to AWS

 The CF stack internally wraps an AWS-provided CF stack for provisioning an AWS EC2 Amazon Linux instance with the